Article: What Are Direct-to-Patient Services?

 How widespread are Direct-to-Patient logistics?

 As DtP services move into the mainstream, they are being utilized in virtually every therapeutic area – not only for rare diseases and orphan drugs as in the past.
 Today DtP is a viable option for virtually any therapy that can safely be administered in the home setting and World Courier is seeing activity in areas ranging from cardiovascular, respiratory, oncology and infectious diseases to dermatology, immunology, nephrology and emergency treatments.
 World Courier has also seen the rise of DtP across continents, with over 40 countries currently active in using DtP services.

-Why consider Direct-to-Patient services?
+Why consider Direct-to-Patient logistics?

 Energized by a deepening industry focus on

 patient-centricity, the DtP approach has evolved over the past decade with